‘Extortionate’ childcare costs pushing women to have abortions

 “If it wasn’t about the money, we would have had it,” the 39-year-old, who lives in Reading, said.
 “That took me a long time to get over.
 I feel like it wasn’t my decision, I feel like it was forced.”

-She explained she feels guilt to her unborn child and her son over the fact he is likely to be an only child, adding she does “wonder if he is missing out” due to not having a silbing.
+She explained she feels guilt for her unborn child and her son over the fact he is likely to be an only child, adding she does “wonder if he is missing out” due to not having a sibling.

 Exclusive data provided by Pregnant then Screwed found 87 per cent of parents using childcare say the cost is stopping them from having more children.
 While last year the organisation found six in 10 women who have had an abortion said the cost of childcare in the UK put them off pregnancy.